 Click to shop!

-How to Wear a Bardot Top: A Breakdown of the Different Subsets
+How to Wear a Bardot Top: A Breakdown of Its Different Styles

 Again, to weigh in on the impact of this once groundbreaking style, it’s now become so popular that entire subsets of the Bardot top family are mass produced, purchased, and worn all over the world.
 Today’s outfit obviously showcases a traditional Bardot top, which is still by far the most popular off-shouder style.
 For more ideas on how to wear a Bardot top, I’ve rounded up a few of my favorites in each category for y’all to take a look at… with the exception of Semi-Bardot tops.
 I legitimately couldn’t find more than one style that I liked.